eCoder321/netpix-backend/README.md

 # README

 ---
 This is the backend of NetPix, which is a modified netflix clone.
+(Access the frontend here: https://github.com/puifaiba/netpix-frontend )
 Backend is based on Ruby on Rails.
 Makes calls to external APIs to retrieve movie and genre information, as well as persist user data.